ywiyogo/CarND1-P5-VehicleDetection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The sliding window function can be found in the file *lesson_functions.py*.
-This file contains support functions which has been discussed in the lecture.
+This file contains others support functions which has been discussed in the lecture.
 In the class VehicleFinder, I define the window scales and the overlap scales:

     win_scales = [64, 96, 128]
     overlap = [0.75, 0.8, 0.8]

+Windows size more than 128 x 128 pixels returns a more broaded detection on the heatmap.
+As the result, we will often get a larger bounding box than the object size.

+Using overlap between 0.7 and 0.8 creates a higher value of heatmap.
+This approach results more stability of the resulting bounding box.

 ![alt text][image3]